wmhilton-stoplight/platform-docs/2.-workspaces/l.project-roles.md

 Project visibility determines who can view projects within or outside the workspace.

-**Private**: Only members with direct access can view/edit the projects.
+**Private**: Only Workspace Members and Guests with direct project access can view the project.

-**Internal**: Anybody within the workspace can view the published branches of the project except guests.
+**Internal**: All Workspace Members can view the project.
 Guests need direct access to the project.
-Makers within the workspace can edit these projects.

-**Public**: Everyone including anonymous visitors can access the project.
-Makers within the workspace can edit these projects.
+**Public**: Everyone including anonymous visitors can view project.

-> **Note:** Makers would require access to the git repository to edit Git projects.

 ### Change Project Visibility

-To update the project visibility or add users to a project, click on the **Share** button (next to **Edit in Studio**).
-From here, you will be able to modify the visibility settings of a project
+To update the project visibility or add users to a project, click on the **Share** button in the project's sidebar (next to **Edit in Studio**).

 ![](../assets/images/manage-project-access.png)